wp-plugins/auto-search-suggestion/readme.txt

 1. Copy the entire /auto-search-suggestion/ directory into your /wp-content/plugins/ directory.
 2. Activate the plugin.
-3. New Tab called Auto Search will be genereate.
+3. New Tab called Auto Search will be genereated.
-4. You can add set setting.
+4. You can setect post types.

 == Frequently Asked Questions ==